edger477/FOC-Stim/README.md

 View live stats with teleplot.

-All restim features are supported except: pulse rise time, pulse interval random, vibration, transform.
+All restim features are supported except: vibration.